webdriverio/workshop/chapter3.md

 })
 ```

 __Note:__ as you use the WDIO testrunner, you don't need to initialise and close the testsession anymore.
+Also make sure you still have Chromedriver running in a parallel terminal window.